 Providenciales is the undeniable center of construction in the Turks and Caicos, and is home to the vast majority of suppliers and contractors.
-Of the islands in the Turks and Caicos, freight import costs to Providenciales are also least expensive, as most cargo initially lands on Providenciales and is then distributed by smaller vessels to our less populated islands.
+Of the islands in the Turks and Caicos, freight import costs are the least expensive, as nearly all cargo that enters the Turks and Caicos lands on the island at South Dock, and is then distributed by smaller vessels to our other islands.

-Generally, when building on our less-inhabited islands, the logistics and importation of building supplies and equipment from Providenciales is a significant consideration.
-Small barges and vessels typically provide cargo transport between Providenciales and our less inhabited islands, and are an additional cost to construction.
+Generally, when building on our outer islands, the logistics and importation of building supplies and equipment from Providenciales (or Provo as it’s often called) is a significant consideration.
+Small barges and vessels transport cargo between islands, which adds cost and delay.

 Buy Locally, or Import?

 A critical decision to make prior to building is whether to bulk import building supplies, or to arrange purchase through a local business.
 There are several considerations.